 It reaches truly ridiculous levels with the Ifrit in season 5.

-Armor-Piercing Slap: Really, Carl.
+Armor-Piercing Slap: Really, Karl.
 The Egyptian towels were just not necessary.
 Now go clean yourself up.

 Artistic License: In both real life and Greek mythology, maenads were human women who became members of the cult of Dionysus.
 In the show, they're just short of being deities themselves, if Maryann is anything to go by.